Asthma and How To Control It

 Well-controlled asthma means you are having minimal or no symptoms and you do not require your quick relief inhaler (Albuterol) more than twice a week.
 It also means that you are not waking up from sleep in the middle of the night with asthma symptoms more than twice a month.

-How can you limit your triggers?
+How can you limit your exposure to asthma triggers?

 Limiting your exposure to those things that trigger your symptoms is key to managing your asthma.
 That includes: